adithyasai/100daysofcodingchallenge/Week1/Day4/Day4Challenge.md

 2. **Add a New Folder and File:**

-   - Inside the Visual Studio Code, create a new folder named `Day5`.
+   - Inside the Visual Studio Code, create a new folder named `Day4`.
-   - Inside the `Day5` folder, add a file named `day5challenge.txt`.
+   - Inside the `Day4` folder, add a file named `day4challenge.txt`.
-   - Write the text "Day 5 completed init" inside the file.
+   - Write the text "Day 4 completed" inside the file.

 3. **Check Git Installation:**